vando026/ahri/README.md

 These two functions also drop or keep observations from the TasP (Northern PIPSA) study area.
 In 2017, TasP areas were added to the datasets.
-If you don’t want to include the TasP study areas then set `dropTasP=FALSE`.
+If you want to include the TasP study areas then set `dropTasP=FALSE`.

 ``` r